tacaomta/RLF_GRN/README.md

-# RLF_GRN
+# SITTF_GRN
-A Representation Learning Framework for Gene Regulatory Network Inference from Time Series Expression Data
+A Scale-Invariant Task Transformation Framework for Gene Regulatory Network Inference from Time-Series Data Workflow Overview

-Workflow Overview

 The implementation follows a three-step pipeline: